 Yes, actually much better.
 We have moved beyond a fair trade model to a sustainability through quality model.
 We pay vastly far and above the rates mandated by “fair trade” and find that model is not actually be advantageous for farmers nor actually a fair trade.
 We pay 4, 5, 6, 7 times (and much […]

-We do not roast date our coffee due to limited room on our packaging and to maintain production efficiency, but we do guarantee shipment within 48 hours of roasting.
-We understand the importance of fresh roasted coffee and you can rest assured that you are getting just that.
-We do understand, however, that the roast […]
+We do not roast date our coffee due to limited room on our packaging and to maintain production efficiency, but we do guarantee our coffee is shipped within 5 days of roasting.
+We do also recommend resting your coffee at least 7-10 days so this means your coffee will typically arrive at the beginning of […]

 In our case, there is actually no difference between our espresso and coffees.
 We light to light medium roast all of our coffees/espresso.
 We encourage customers to order any of our single origin coffees for espresso and have moved away from labeling any coffees as espresso (because they were, in fact, the same exact product/coffee […]